ndurivin/Developers-Hub/README.md

 [Go Back to the top](#Developers'-Hub-Web-app)

 ## Known Bugs
-* Error lappending the developers' profiles to the DOM from the API.
+* Error appending individual developer profile details to the DOM from the API.

 ## License
 MIT License